vanshchhabra-dev/vanshchhabra-dev/README.md

 🚀 Projects & Contributions:

-Building unique, real-world projects across AI, full-stack, and cloud
+🔹Building unique, real-world projects across AI, full-stack, and cloud

-Hosting and deploying apps on cloud platforms like AWS
+🔹Hosting and deploying apps on cloud platforms like AWS

-Writing clean, production-level code with proper version control
+🔹Writing clean, production-level code with proper version control

 🎯 Career Vision:

-To become a highly skilled software + AI/cloud engineer
+🔹To become a highly skilled software + AI/cloud engineer

-Contribute to impactful products in top tech companies
+🔹Contribute to impactful products in top tech companies

-Open to remote, global, and high-impact roles in India or Europe
+🔹Open to remote, global, and high-impact roles in India or Europe

 📘 What I Believe In:

-Learning in public (GitHub, LinkedIn)
+🔹Learning in public (GitHub, LinkedIn)

-Solving problems, not just writing code
+🔹Solving problems, not just writing code

-Continuous growth, clean habits, and community learning
+🔹Continuous growth, clean habits, and community learning

 📌 Currently Doing:

-Mastering Python, DSA, AI, and Cloud
+🔹Mastering Python, DSA, AI, and Cloud

-Building a strong GitHub profile with real projects
+🔹Building a strong GitHub profile with real projects

-Improving communication & interview skills
+🔹Improving communication & interview skills

-Pursuing certifications like AWS, Google ML, and more
+🔹Pursuing certifications like AWS, Google ML, and more